Child Care Facility Inspections

 Child care complaint investigation summary report

-An unlicensed child care facility is one in which unlicensed care is being provided to 3 or more children not related by blood or marriage to the operator of the facility.
-A list of all unlicensed child care facilities found to be operating in Vancouver, Richmond, North Shore, Sunshine Coast, and Sea to Sky regions can be accessed using the link below.
+Unlicensed child care providers may care for only two children or a sibling group, not related to them.
+If someone cares for more than the allowed number of children outlined in the Community Care and Assisted Living Act, without a community care facility licence, they may be operating in contravention.
+A list of all child care premises found to be operating without a licence in Vancouver, Richmond, North Shore, Sunshine Coast, and Sea to Sky regions can be accessed using the link below.